abcsFrederick/FIBSEM/Readme.md

 # FIBSEM

 ***CMM requested software infrastructure support from ABCS to develop a run time augmentation system for high resolution FIBSEM imaging.
-In responding to the CMM request, ABCS proposes two solutions as described in this document.***
+In responding to the CMM request, ABCS proposes a solution as described below:***

+A docker container has been designed to run imaging algorithms as needed.
+The container  bundles multiple algorithms together with a method to execute the algorithms automatically.
+Each algorithm is contained in a single python script file in the repo/ directory.
+The container automatically watches for new images in the input directory.
+Whenever a new image is added, the selected algorithm (see the taskName below) is run on the image and the output is written to the selected output directory.

 #### Download docker image:
     git clone https://github.com/abcsFrederick/FIBSEM.git